Bar Hill: History

 Prior to the building of the Bar Hill settlement the area was occupied by Bar Farm, named after the toll bar that was in place along the Roman Road running immediately to the North of the site.
 The farm house and toll gate still remain in the village.

 Planning for the village began in the late 1950s to alleviate the housing shortage in South Cambridgeshire.
 A 350-acre parcel of land was purchased from Chivers Ltd. in the parish of Dry Drayton in 1959, and a village was planned of a self-contained community of approximately 1,200 residences, all leasehold, located in closes on the interior of an outer ring road.
 In the face of opposition from nearby Cambridge City Council, the plan was approved in 1964, building work started in 1965, and the first residents arrived in May 1967.
 Cubitts, the original developer, sold the project to Trafalgar House in 1968 following slower than expected growth, and building work was paused for 18 months after only 180 houses had been completed.
 The same year a shopping mall of 14 shops, including a supermarket, was opened in the centre of the village, and a primary school was opened.

 The village grew rapidly in the 1970s, including the completion of a pub, a church, and a hotel with its own golf course, and by 1975 there was a population of 1,673 in its 599 homes.
 The village's original supermarket closed in 1976 but was replaced in 1977 by a very large branch of Tesco, accompanied by an extensive car park.
 A village hall was completed in 1979, and expansion continued in the 1980s, with further transfer of land from Dry Drayton.
 In 1989 the final house of the original plan was completed, 23 years after the building had begun and 15 years after its planned completion.
 The population was at that time over 5,000.

-On 8 August 2014 the village came to national prominence when over 100mm of rain fell in a period of approximately 30 minutes, causing many parts of the village to become flooded.
+On 8 August 2014 the village came to national prominence when over 100 mm of rain fell in a period of approximately 30 minutes, causing many parts of the village to become flooded.